brrradley/brrradley/README.md

 ---
 #### Currently working on a new portfolio
 * Looking to create frontend with HTML, SCSS, JS and React.
-* The backend will be Node, Express & some NoSQL database (at some point).
+* The backend will be Node, Express & some API with NoSQL database (at some point).
 * *all hosted on my cloud server from DigitalOcean.*

 My vision is to design it professionally but with some cool aspects - clever styling and JS.
 I want to include something that's a little different, something to remember me 🔮